 Dev Patel is given a truly thankless role as the incompetent young liar dreamer who runs this terrible hotel.
 His stilted pidgin-English “I am welcoming you most grandly to this glorious hotel” dialogue would embarrass Apu on The Simpsons.
 (Or for that matter, Stepin Fetchit.)
 Also, you’ll never believe it, but he wants to marry for love, but his proper Indian mother wants an arranged marriage!
 Because India, you see, is undergoing cultural change.

 Good thing those 1.2 billion helpless people of India have a half-dozen old white Brits to wade in and teach them how to hold a cricket bat and make a telemarketing call and run a business.
 And hey, nothing old hat about having these westerners be Deeply Touched by the incredible sights and sounds and spirituality of India.
 It’s all so amazing!
-As long as you “wear a clothespin on your nose,” as Nighy is forced to tell Dench, probably by a script supervisor holding a gun on him off-camera.
+As long as you “wear a clothespin on your nose,” as Nighy is forced to tell Dench, possibly by the director holding a gun on him off-camera.

 The ending is deus ex metamucil.
-Maggie Smith starts out the film as a dreadful and quivering racist who fears and abhors darkies of any kind, and says so loudly.
+Maggie Smith starts out the film as a dreadful and quivering racist who fears and abhors people with dark skin of any kind, and says so loudly.
 But in the last reel she somehow becomes a mix of Mother Teresa and Conrad Hilton, stepping in to analyze account books and charm locals and make deals while spouting feel-good blather about how when plans fall apart, “sometimes what happens instead is the good stuff.”

 The good stuff, yes.
-Every star in The Best Exotic Marigold Hotel was assigned one such maudlin nugget of wisdom, and none snickered on-camera while delivering their appointed nugget.
+Every star in The Best Exotic Marigold Hotel was assigned one such maudlin nugget of wisdom.
+All managed to keep a straight face while delivering their appointed nugget.
 That’s why you need old pros for a movie like this.

 [2015 update: Oh dear heavens, there’s a sequel.]